 - More people = more germs.
 Stay away from crowded places as much as you can - malls, schools, childcare centres, churches and even large family gatherings.
 If you do need to get out of the house try to avoid getting too close to people, perhaps use a cover over baby’s capsule and print one of our free Pram Signs to help you with this!

 - RSV spreads easily through direct contact and in moisture droplets when an infected person coughs or sneezes.
 The virus can survive for several hours on surfaces like tables, door handles, petrol pumps, shopping trolleys and plastic toys.
-Cleaning and disinfecting hard surfaces can help stop the spread - a disinfectant spray makes this job easier.
+Cleaning and disinfecting hard surfaces can help stop the spread - Zoono Microbe Surface Spray lasts for up to 30 days and makes this job a lot easier.

 Any virus can be incredibly dangerous for medically fragile babies, and RSV is one of the worst - it's actually 10 times more deadly than the flu.
 The theory that exposure to germs 'helps baby to build up their immunity' isn't true because they simply aren’t strong enough to fight it.